w3c/gpc/explainer.md

 Global Privacy Control (GPC) is a proposed specification designed to allow Internet users to notify businesses of their preference to not have their personal information sold or shared, or used for targeted advertising.
 It consists of a setting or extension in the user’s browser that provides a mechanism that websites can use to indicate they support the specification.

+This Legal and Implementation Considerations Guide is designed to give an overview of how GPC operates as well a summary of the legal effects GPC may have in different jurisdictions.
+However, this document is for reference purposes only --- it does not constitute legal advice.

 - [1.
 Draft Specification](#1-draft-specification)
 - [2.
 Background](#2-background)
 - [3.
 Solution](#3-solution)